 Fast forward 15 years, and while starting research for a book on the magazine, I unexpectedly acquired a volume that had 6 patterns in it.
 I posted these online and launched a non-competitive 'Stitch Off' in which people from all over the world made the designs in traditional or modern interpretations.
 This led, in 2020, to the publication of Jane Austen Embroidery (Pavilion), a cross-over history-cum-craft book I co-wrote with Alison Larkin and which adapts 15 patterns from the magazine for modern needlework projects.

-Alongside working on Jane Austen Embroidery and my forthcoming book on the Lady's Magazine, I have continued by hunt for the patterns, a project generously supported by the Pasold who funded a wonderful research trip.
+Alongside working on Jane Austen Embroidery and my recently published, open access book on the Lady's Magazine, I have continued by hunt for the patterns, a project generously supported by the Pasold who funded a wonderful research trip.
 Some of the fruits of my hunting are here on this website.
 I will be adding more patterns and content in the coming weeks and months.

 Do let me know what you think of the site using the contact form or via social media (links below).
 I'd love to hear if any of you have any patterns that you would like to add to the site and, especially, if you try making any of these yourself.